You are Here: Home > FAQ's

 • Very young mothers below 15 years of age.
 Whose reproductive systems are still immature and whose bodies are still growing, also face greater risks of producing an abnormal baby.

-• Highest risks for mental retardation are reported among children from mothers who have borne three children before the age of 20, and children from mothers having first pregnancy over an age of 35.
+• Highest risks for intellectual disability are reported among children from mothers who have borne three children before the age of 20, and children from mothers having first pregnancy over an age of 35.

 • Genetic defects also increase significantly with maternal age.
 For example, incidence figures on